aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/psa-pss/index.en.md

 weight : 41
 ---

-### Prerequisites

-This workshop is most suitable for participants who are currently building solutions in AWS using compute and/or container services.

-#### Target Audience

-This workshop is designed for an audience looking to build vulnerability management solutions using AWS services and native controls.
-Technical owners and individual contributors in Platform teams, Security teams, and Cloud Architecture teams can use this workshop to build advanced vulnerability management configurations.

-#### Costs

-In this workshop, you will create various AWS services. **This workshop will not incur any costs when run using AWS Event Dashboard at an AWS Event**.
-If you plan to run the workshop on your own, please make sure to check the [AWS Free Tier](https://aws.amazon.com/free/) page along with the building a cost estimation using the [AWS Pricing Calculator](https://calculator.aws/#/) to understand the spend involved.

-#### Navigating the workshop

-Navigate the workshop using the left navigation bar.
-You can see the range of tasks on the left.

-#### Cleanup

-Use the cleanup page for instructions on how to cleanup after the workshop is completed.

-#### Feedback

-We appreciate your opinion on how to improve this resource!
-If you have any feedback or suggestions for improvement, please email [amazon-eks-security-immersion-day@amazon.com](mailto:amazon-eks-security-immersion-day@amazon.com)
-.

-### Pod Security Standards

 #### Introduction

 The Kubernetes pod specification includes a variety of different attributes that can strengthen or weaken your overall security posture.
 As a Kubernetes practitioner your chief concern should be preventing a process, that’s running within a container, from escaping the isolation boundaries of the container runtime and gaining access to the underlying host.